 As the name implies, consensual liens are those to which you voluntarily consent, as a result of a loan or other advance of credit.
 The property purchased secures the buyer's obligation to pay for the property.
-One common example is the residential mortgage: a home buyer consents to a bank taking a security interest in the home when a mortgage is obtained.
-Similarly, a security interest also is created when a car dealer arranges for financing for a car buyer.
+One common example of a consensual lien is the residential mortgage: a home buyer consents to a bank taking a security interest in the home when a mortgage is obtained.
+Similarly, a security interest also is created when a car dealer arranges financing for a car buyer.
 There are two broad classes of consensual liens:

-- Purchase-Money Security Interest Liens.
+- Purchase-money security interest liens.
 Here, the creditor extends credit to the debtor specifically for the purchase of the property that secures the debt.
-Examples include a first mortgage on a home, a car loan, and situations in which the seller finances the purchase of property, such as furniture, through a credit agreement.
+Examples of a purchase-money security interest lien include a first mortgage on a home, a car loan, and situations in which the seller finances the purchase of property, such as furniture, through a credit agreement.

-- Non-Purchase-Money Security Interest Liens.
+- Non-purchase-money security interest liens.
 Here, the debtor puts up property he or she already owns as collateral for a loan.
 The loan proceeds are then used to pay expenses (or perhaps to buy other property).
-Examples include a second mortgage (or refinancing of a mortgage) on a home or a loan used to pay operating expenses with previously owned office equipment put up as collateral.
+Examples of a non-purchase-money security interest lien include a second mortgage (or refinancing of a mortgage) on a home or a loan used to pay operating expenses with previously owned office equipment put up as collateral.

 However, it's possible for either type of consensual lien to be possessory.
 In that case, the creditor takes possession of the collateral.
 A loan from a pawnbroker, for example, usually would create a possessory, non-purchase-money security interest lien in the collateral.

 While this seems very straightforward, the type of debt can have a large impact on the creditor's rights if a debtor defaults.
-The rules vary from state to state, but characteristics of a debt are critical to understand if assets are to be protected.
+The rules vary from state to state, but characteristics of a debt are critical to understanding if assets are to be protected.
 Issues include:

 - Was the debt incurred to purchase property or not?
 For example, a first mortgage loan is a purchase money loan since the proceeds were used to purchase a residence.
 In contrast, a refinancing loan is not a purchase money loan.
 The homeowner already owned the property.